bsc-pm/ompss-ee/source/ompss-ee/README.rst

 Liablity Disclaimer
 -------------------

-The information included in this examples and exercises document and the associated examples's source file package are not guaranteed to be complete and/or error-free at this stage and they are subject to changes without furter notice.
+The information included in these examples and exercises document and the associated examples' source file package are not guaranteed to be complete and/or error-free at this stage and they are subject to changes without further notice.
 Barcelona Supercomputing Center will not assume any responsibility for errors or omissions in this document and/or the associated exmample's source file package.
 Please send comments, corrections and/or suggestions to pm-tools at bsc.es